-Whoever takes European glory come May 2019, you can be sure Messi, Ronaldo, Mbappe, Neymar, Modric, Hazard and the countless other stars in the competition will make it a tournament to remember.
+Whoever takes European glory come June 1, you can be sure that the likes of Messi, Salah, Tadic and Alli and the countless other stars in the competition will still make an impact.
 So scroll down to make sure you can grab a live stream of all the Champions League matches you want to see.

 Use a VPN to watch Champions League football from anywhere

 Scroll down to find out your football viewing options in some of the major Champions League watching countries around the world.
 And if you're out of the country for this gameweek and are worried that you won't catch the game, don't sweat.
 With the option of using a VPN service, you can tune into those fixtures no matter where you are in the world.
 And best of all, it's really easy to do.

 A Virtual Private Network allows you to alter your IP address to one in your home country.
 We've tested hundreds of VPNs and can recommend these as the best VPN services currently available: